- Technology Services

 Having a personal Chromebook enrolled in our District's Management console has many benefits to families.
 It ensures that devices are filtered online and access to inappropriate content is blocked both at school and at home when signed in usi9ng the rocklinusd.org student account.
 When not logged on using their student account, no filtering or other information is gathered or even available to Rocklin Unified.
 Over the past two years we have heard from families how they would like to have greater insight and control over their student's device and online behavior, both at school and at home.

-With that need in mind, beginning in the summer of 2022-23 we are partnering with GoGuardian as our new content filter for the district.
+Rocklin Unified has partnered with GoGuardian as our content filter for the district.
 GoGuardian not only offers superb content filtering but also provides teachers with tools to manage the online experience in the classroom including seeing and managing open tabs, the history of sites that are visited, and the ability to pause the Internet for all students.
 We are also excited to provide parents with the GoGuardian ParentApp*.
 This app gives parents direct access to online activity reports and filtering controls at home.
 GoGuardian will also notify designated staff about online activity that indicates a risk of suicide or self-harm.

 *This is one of the tools parents can not get without the device being enrolled in our Google Workspace Management console.